All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 Back at Kalahari Anib Lodge, we checked into our campsite.
 We unfolded the tents for the first time, and got organised with our stuff in the car.
 It was windy, and the wind grabbed one of the tents, and smacked it closed with a bang.
 Luckily, nothing was damaged, and we learned to respect the strong winds of Namibia.

-In the afternoon, we went on a nature drive, where we saw ostriches, giraffes, zebras, and a variety of bird species, in particular the social weavers and the nests they build.
+In the afternoon, we went on a nature drive with Moses from Kalahari Namib lodge.
+We saw ostriches, giraffes, zebras, and a variety of bird species, in particular the social weavers and the nests they build.
 The highlight was watching the sun set over the red sand dunes of the Kalahari dessert, casting a golden glow over the landscape.
+We were treated with snacks and drinks for a traditional southern African sundowner.

 The camp sites at the lodge are far apart.
 We cooked dinner under the stars.